bonfire-networks/entrepot/README.md

 * contents
 * name

 A storage uses this interface to figure how to extract the file data from a given struct and how to identify it.
-See `Capsule.Locator` for an example of how this protocol can be implemented.
+See `Entrepot.Locator` for an example of how this protocol can be implemented.

 ### Locator